cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("MortalityGaps")` provides methods for forecasting male/female life expectancy based on analysis of the gap between male/female life expectancy in a country compared with the record level of female life expectancy in the world.
+- `r pkg("GPRMortality")` estimate Bayesian statistical models for estimating child and adult mortality rates which its data likelihood is mortality rates from different data sources such as: Death Registration System, Censuses or surveys.

 ## [Survival analysis and portfolio experience:]{#PtfExperience}